Authentic Lessons for 21st Century Learning

 Once students have designed their own superheroes, display slide 20.
 Have each student write a story centered on their character, or have student groups write a collaborative story using one or all of their characters in a multi-superhero story.
 Encourage students to use the website as a guide.
 Students should complete the following:

-• Name your superhero
+• Name your superhero.

-• Choose their powers
+• Choose their powers.

-• Decide how the character got those powers
+• Decide how the character got those powers.

-• Consider how the powers have evolved
+• Consider how the powers have evolved.

-• Create a weakness for your superhero
+• Create a weakness for your superhero.

-• Give your character a tragic flaw
+• Give your character a tragic flaw.

-• Choose a gender and physical traits for your superhero
+• Choose a gender and physical traits for your superhero.

-• Flesh out their personality
+• Flesh out their personality.

-• Design a costume for them
+• Design a costume for them.

-• Give your superhero a catchphrase
+• Give your superhero a catchphrase.

-• Decide if your superhero has an archenemy
+• Decide if your superhero has an archenemy.

 Display slide 21.
-As students work through brainstorming and prewriting the above criteria, be sure to remind students that their stories must also include the literary elements discussed previously.
+As students work through brainstorming and prewriting the above criteria, be sure to remind them that their stories must also include the literary elements discussed previously.
 Students should blend the literary elements with the superhero characteristics throughout their story.
 Review with students the rubric you have chosen as a grading tool at this time.

 Students should be encouraged to be creative and colorful as they design their superheroes.
 Provide students with white copy paper and markers, crayons, or colored pencils for the creation of their superheroes.